iOS17/unc0ver-jailbreak/README.md

 How to install:
 Step 01:[Download and Install Scarlet Store](https://resources.usescarlet.com/install.php)
-(If the above download link is revoked, you can use premium signing services like Scarlet Pro Installer) Step 02: Open the Scarlet App, then navigate into the Jailbreak tab and choose unc0ver Step 03: Tap on the Install button, then unc0ver will install on your device's home screen Step 04: Open unc0ver and do the jailbreak.
+(If the above download link is revoked, you can use premium signing services like Scarlet Pro Installer) Step 02: Open the Scarlet App, then navigate to the Jailbreak tab and choose unc0ver Step 03: Tap on the Install button, then unc0ver will install on your device's home screen Step 04: Open unc0ver and do the jailbreak.
 (How to Jailbreak Guide)

 ### 03 Install unc0ver Via AltStore:
-AltServer: only compatible with iOS 12.2 and up.
+AltServer: Compatible with iOS 12.2 and later.

 01. Download & install the latest versions of AltServer Download
 02. Connect your iOS Device to your Mac or PC via USB